actionhero/actionhero/readme.markdown

 #### Files and Routes

 actionHero can also serve up flat files.
-There is an action, `file` which is used to do this and a file server is part of the core framework (check out `initFileserver` for more information).
+There is an action, `file` which is used to do this and a file server is part of the core framework (check out `initFileserver` for more information).  actionHero will not cache thses files, nor do we have any templating languages built in.
+Each request to `file` will re-read the file from disk (like the nginx web server)

 * /file and /api are  routes which expose the 'directories' of those types.
 These top level paths can be configured in `config.json` with `api.configData.urlPathForActions` and `api.configData.urlPathForFiles`.
 * the root of the web server "/" can be toggled to serve the content between /file or /api actions per your needs `api.configData.rootEndpointType`.
 The default is `api`.